 “If you are worried about your teenager's responsibility with a credit card, consider a card that has a low limit, or simply keep custody of the card yourself.
 The important part is to get the account opened early so credit history can be established,” Hylland said.
 (Related: Building your financial pyramid)

 Your child probably has no credit history, which can make it difficult to get approved for a loan or credit card.
-However, there are several ways for your teen to start building credit.
+So how can a teenager build credit?
+There are several ways for your teen to start building and establishing credit.
+But some need some help from you.

 If you have an excellent credit history, adding your child to your credit card account as an authorized user can help him or her establish their own positive credit history.
 This strategy will only work if your credit card company reports authorized users to the credit bureaus, so ask before you request the card.